2 Hr 14 mins

 Head downstream keeping it on your left, passing 2 wooden bridges (don’t cross the stream) and through a metal gate.

-Continue downhill through the wood to a sign right “Surprise View & Bolehill Quarry”.
+Continue downhill through the wood passing a sign on the right to “Surprise View & Bolehill Quarry”.

-Continue straight on for 200 mtrs where the main path bears right up a series of stone steps but turn left downhill at this point.
+Continue straight on for another 200 mtrs where the main path bears right up a series of stone steps but turn left at this point heading downhill and almost back on yourself.

 Zig-zag left then right downhill to a bridge.